 How to measure the rate of returning visitors (RVR) metric on your site

-As pointed out earlier, this metric shows the efficiency of your marketing campaigns and effectiveness of your website content.
+As pointed out earlier, this metric shows the efficiency of your marketing campaigns and the effectiveness of your website content.
 But how do you measure the rate of repeat visitors to your site?
-Well, it is done by a simple math.
+Well, it is done with simple math.
 Just divide the number of repeat visitors by the total number of unique visitors to your site in a specific time period.

 For example, if your website received 30,000 unique visitors in the last 6 months.
 Out of which, 10,000 were returning visitors, then the rate of returning visitors is calculated as follows.